Jesse-Box/dotfiles/README.md

 - Jumps directly to matching lines

 ## Dependances
+> [!IMPORTANT]
+> You dont need to install the 'zinit' package manager.
+That will be installed when the '.zshrc' is sourced for the first time.

 `fzf`, `ripgrep` and `bat` are responsible for almost all of the functionality in this shell configuration.
 However, because I use `zinit` as a shell package manager, these dependencies will be installed automatically once `.zshrc` is sourced for the first time.

 The remaining dependencies *should* be accessible from your package manager of choice.
 However, I can only verify this for `homebrew` right now.